hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 $ cd ~/rnaseq/raw_data
 ```

 Before we start using software, we have to load the module for each tool.
-On O2, this is done using an **LMOD** system.
+On FAS-RC, this is done using an **LMOD** system.

 If we check which modules we currently have loaded, we should not see FastQC.